YehudaKremer/msix/README.md

 the `certificate_path` and `certificate_password` fields.

 **Note**: By default, the MSIX package will install the certificate on your machine.
-You can disable this by using the `--dontInstallCert` flag, or the YAML option `dont_install_cert: true`.
+You can disable this by using the `--install-certificate false` option, or the YAML option `install_certificate: false`.

 ## ![microsoft store icon][] Publishing to the Microsoft Store